 \subsubsection{Choice of $\alpha$ and $h$}

-Choosing the optimal value of $h$ in the classical GWR is typically achieved via the LOOCV protocol, with the KLD acting as the metric of performance.
-The GW$\alpha$R model entails an extra hyper-parameter, the $\alpha$.
-The LOOCV will be employed again, but this time it is computationally more intensive.
-To alleviate the cost, the range of possible values $\alpha$ to be examined may be reduced and use distinct values, say $\alpha=0.1,0.25,0.5,0.75,1.0$.
-A heuristic to speed the search for the $\alpha$ would be to perform the cross-validation protocol using the $\alpha$--regression.
-However, our limited experience has warned us against this strategy.
-Regarding the $h$ hyper-parameter, following \cite{gretton2012,schrab2023} the median heuristic is employed as the starting point.
-This way, one knows whereabout to search for the optimal value of $h$.
+Choosing the optimal value of $h$ in the classical GWR is typically achieved via the spatial 10--fold CV protocol, with the KLD acting as the metric of performance.
+The GW$\alpha$R model entails an extra hyper--parameter, $\alpha$.
+This time the CV protocol is computationally more intensive.
+To alleviate the cost, the range of possible values $\alpha$ to be examined may be reduced, retaining only distinct values such as $\alpha=0.1,0.25,0.5,0.75,1.0$.
+A heuristic approach to expedite the identification of the optimal $\alpha$ value involves performing the CV protocol using the $\alpha$--regression.
+However, empirical evidence suggests this strategy is inadvisable.
+Regarding the $h$ hyper--parameter, following \cite{gretton2012,schrab2023} the median distance heuristic is employed as the starting point.
+This way, one knows a region to search for the optimal value of $h$.